What are proteomes?

-A complementary pipeline for import of protein sequences has been developed in collaboration with Ensembl for vertebrate species and Ensembl Genomes for non-vertebrate species, WormBase ParaSite for parasitic nematodes and VectorBase for pathogen vector genomes.
+Complementary pipelines for import of protein sequences have been developed in collaboration with Ensembl for vertebrate species, Ensembl Genomes for non-vertebrate species, WormBase ParaSite for parasitic nematodes and VectorBase for pathogen vector genomes.
 In addition, a new pipeline imports selected non-redundant genomes annotated by NCBI RefSeq.
 These sources provide proteome sequences for a number of key genomes of special interest where the INSDC submission is lacking gene model annotation.
 Both INSDC and non-INSDC derived proteomes link back to the source via the assembly and annotation sections respectively.

-As this pipeline covers organisms for which we already have some sequences in UniProtKB, these existing sequences have to be reconciled with those imported.
+As the above-mentioned pipelines cover organisms for which we already have some sequences in UniProtKB, these existing sequences have to be reconciled with those imported.
 The procedure works in the following way:

-- Ensembl and Ensembl Genomes sequences are first mapped to their UniProtKB counterparts under stringent conditions, requiring 100% identity over 100% of the length of the two sequences.
-These entries are tagged with the keyword
+- Sequences from non-INSDC genomes are first mapped to their UniProtKB counterparts under stringent conditions, requiring 100% identity over 100% of the length of the two sequences.
+These entries are flagged as part of the proteome (keyword

-Therefore, a proteome is formed from all UniProtKB/Swiss-Prot entries (irrespective of whether they map to Ensembl or Ensembl Genomes) plus those UniProtKB/TrEMBL entries mapping to Ensembl or Ensembl Genomes for that proteome.
+Therefore, a proteome is formed from all UniProtKB/Swiss-Prot entries (irrespective of whether they map to non-INSDC annotated genomes) plus those UniProtKB/TrEMBL entries mapping to the non-INSDC resource for that proteome.

-To date this pipeline has been used to populate UniProtKB with additional sequences for the human proteome, major model organisms and other species of special interest (see headline Complete proteomes for Homo sapiens and Mus musculus) and many other vertebrata, as well as a number of important non-vertebrate species.
+To date these pipelines have been used to populate UniProtKB with additional sequences for the human proteome, major model organisms and other species of special interest (see headline Complete proteomes for Homo sapiens and Mus musculus).

 How to retrieve proteomes?

 Please note that there may be several proteomes per taxonomic identifier.
-The taxonomic identifier can also be used to query the
+The taxonomic identifier can be used to query the

 How can I download proteomes?